MHier-RAG: Multi-Modal RAG for Visual-Rich Document Question-Answering via Hierarchical and Multi-Granularity Reasoning: Experiments

 It is worth noting that, the accuracy of unanswerable questions (UNA) in four variant models increased, suggesting that overly broad retrieval may introduce distractors in unanswerable cases.

 \textbf{LongDocURL.} Table \ref{ablation2} reported similar ablation results on the LongDocURL dataset.
-The accuracy of \texttt{MMRAG-DocQA\textsubscript{$_{v_1}$}} declined with the loss of visual information, proving the indispensability of multi-modal information.
-When the scope of parent page was restricted to one, as in \texttt{MMRAG-DocQA\textsubscript{$_{v_2}$}}, the generalized accuracy dropped to 50.4\%, highlighting that retrieving a broader set of parent pages is important for contextual grounding oriented at question answering.
-The removal of summary retrieval in \texttt{MMRAG-DocQA\textsubscript{$_{v_3}$}} reduced the accuracy to 47.4\%, emphasizing the critical role of topological cross-page summary chunks in capturing connections between dispersed evidence across pages.
-The worst-performing variant, \texttt{MMRAG-DocQA\textsubscript{$_{v_4}$}}, which removed parent pages, yielded an average accuracy of 31.2\%, suggesting the role of parent page retrieval in enabling rich multi-modal comprehension.
+The accuracy of \texttt{MHier-RAG\textsubscript{$_{v_1}$}} declined with the loss of visual information, proving the indispensability of multi-modal information.
+When the scope of parent page was restricted to one, as in \texttt{MHier-RAG\textsubscript{$_{v_2}$}}, the generalized accuracy dropped to 50.4\%, highlighting that retrieving a broader set of parent pages is important for contextual grounding oriented at question answering.
+The removal of summary retrieval in \texttt{MHier-RAG\textsubscript{$_{v_3}$}} reduced the accuracy to 47.4\%, emphasizing the critical role of topological cross-page summary chunks in capturing connections between dispersed evidence across pages.
+The worst-performing variant, \texttt{MHier-RAG\textsubscript{$_{v_4}$}}, which removed parent pages, yielded an average accuracy of 31.2\%, suggesting the role of parent page retrieval in enabling rich multi-modal comprehension.